 Ian Mackie, CCS Head of Commercial Learning and Development, said:

 Increasing commercial capability is a priority skills area for the civil service, so we, along with our departmental colleagues, were delighted to work with CMA to support this learning module.
-Hosting this on the CCS Learning Hub and the commercial curriculum will enhance the contract management learning already available to staff.
+Hosting this on the Civil Service Learning Commercial College will enhance the contract management learning already available to staff.

 Bid-rigging involves competing businesses which are invited to bid in competitive tenders secretly colluding so that, contrary to appearances, they are not fully competing for the contract.
 Bid-rigging tends to drive up prices by removing genuine competition between bidders.